Sada Kaur

 Rani Sada Kaur (Punjabi: ਸਦਾ ਕੌਰ; c.
 1762 – 1832) was a Sikh leader.
-She served as the Chief of the Kanhaiya Misl from 1789 to 1821, following the death of her husband Gurbaksh Singh Kanhaiya, the heir to Jai Singh Kanhaiya, the leader of the Kanhaiya Misl, and she is sometimes referred to as Sardarni Sada Kaur.
+She served as the chief of the Kanhaiya Misl from 1789 to 1821, following the death of her husband Gurbaksh Singh Kanhaiya, the heir to Jai Singh Kanhaiya, the leader of the Kanhaiya Misl.
+She is sometimes referred to as Sardarni Sada Kaur.

 Described as intelligent and ambitious, Rani Sada Kaur was instrumental in guiding a young Ranjit Singh to found the Sikh Empire.
 She played an important role in the rise and consolidation of Sikh power in Punjab.
+Later, she fell out with Ranjit, who imprisoned her and confiscated her estates.

 Early life and marriage

 Sada Kaur was born into a Dhaliwal Jat Sikh family in 1762 to Sardar Daswandha Singh Dhaliwal.
 She was married to the 7-year-old Gurbaksh Singh, the eldest son and heir of Jai Singh, the head of the Sandhu Jat ruler of Kanhaiya Misl.
 They were married in 1768 and had one child together, a daughter named Mehtab Kaur, who was born in 1782.